PaimaStudios/paima-engine-docs/docs/home/0-what-is-paima-engine.md

 3. Enables cross-wallet gameplay, meaning you can deploy your game to one chain yet have it be playable from across many blockchains
 4. Speeds you up to make weekly releases a reality instead of most web3 games which are release-and-pray

-Paima supports any EVM chain, and comes with some features for multichain support as well.
+Paima supports any EVM chain, and comes with a rich feature set for multichain support as well.

 # Key technologies that enable this